Before you begin

 - Sign in to iCloud.com.

-- Click Upgrade to iCloud Drive, if you are asked to upgrade.
+- Click Upgrade iCloud Drive, if you're asked to upgrade.

 On your Windows PC

-After you set up iCloud Drive on your iPhone, iPad, iPod touch, or Mac, you can set it up on your Windows PC.
+After you set up iCloud Drive on your iPhone, iPad, iPod touch, or Mac, and download iCloud for Windows from the Microsoft Store, you can set it up on your Windows PC.

 - Go to Start, open Apps or Programs, and open iCloud for Windows.